Supports for businesses going green

-GLAS closed to new entrants in 2016, but payments continue in 2021 for existing participants (as part of a 5-year contract).
+GLAS closed to new entrants in 2016, but payments continued in 2021 for existing participants (as part of a 5-year contract).
 These existing participants can further extend their GLAS contract until 31 December 2022.
 Find information about how to extend your GLAS payment on Gov.ie.

 Organic farming scheme

-The Organic Farming Scheme provides financial support to farmers to encourage production of organic foods.
+The Organic Farming Scheme gives financial support to farmers who produce organic foods.

 Smart Farming is a voluntary resource-efficiency programme for the farming sector, delivered by the Irish Farmers’ Association in partnership with the Environmental Protection Agency.